-Depression is a serious mental health condition that can affect your life in a variety of ways.
-In simple terms, it is often described as being persistently sad for weeks or months at a time.
-However, it is much more complex than this; research conducted by the Mental Health Foundation (2001) found that more than one in ten university students suffer from clinical depression.
+In simple terms, depression is described as being persistently sad for weeks or months at a time.
+However, it is much more complex than this.

-Depression affects different people in different ways, and has a huge variety of symptoms.
-At its most severe it can make you feel suicidal, and at its mildest it will consistently make you feel low.
+Depression affects different people in different ways with a huge variety of symptoms.
+At its mildest, depression will make someone feel low all the time and at its most severe, it can make a sufferer feel suicidal.
 Depression can be difficult to manage alone.
 If you think you are suffering from depression, seek help and support from your GP.